 In January of 1991, Wes and Sue Pastor packed their (then) four children into the family station wagon and drove from Philadelphia to Burlington, Vermont.
 They believed God was calling them to plant a gospel-preaching church in that area.

-In September of 1992, after a year of recruiting and months of preview services and small group Bible studies, Christ Memorial launched its Sunday morning services under the auspices of the Baptist General Conference.
-They met on the Champlain College campus with seven couples, a smattering of singles, and as many children as adults - all told, under 50 people.
-By the end of that year, there were about 60 committed attendees.
+In September 1992, following months of recruiting, home Bible studies and preview services, Christ Memorial launched under the auspices of the Baptist General Conference (now Converge Worldwide).
+We met on the Champlain College campus with seven couples, a smattering of singles, and as many children as adults - all told, less than 50 people.

 The story of Christ Memorial Church is still being written.
 We desire to be used of God to promote His kingdom throughout Williston, throughout Vermont, throughout New England, and throughout the world.
 We pray that the gospel of Jesus Christ will always be the lifeblood of this church and of all that we do.

 And we invite you to be part of the story.